logan-taggart/logan-taggart/README.md

 ## Hi There 👋✌️

-##### My name is Logan Taggart and I am a recent graduate from Eastern Washington University who majored in Computer Science with a minor in Cybersecurity.
-I'm passionate about using technology to solve problems and make people's lives easier.
-Feel free to check out my repositories or reach out to me to see what I’ve been working on! <br>
+##### My name is Logan Taggart, and I’m currently pursuing my Master of Science in Computer Science degree at Western Governors University with a focus on Artificial Intelligence and Machine Learning.
+I’m a recent Computer Science graduate from Eastern Washington University with a minor in Cybersecurity, who is very passionate about using technology to solve real-world problems and bridge innovation with everyday usefulness.
+Feel free to check out my repositories or reach out to me to see what all I’ve been working on! <br>
 #### [Resume](https://github.com/logan-taggart/logan-taggart/blob/main/Logan_Taggart_Resume.pdf)
 #### [LinkedIn](https://www.linkedin.com/in/logantaggart/) <br>
 <hr/>